 2013 marked the 10th anniversary of his DJ return.
 It was also the year when Greg took his first steps back into record production, via Schooled In The Classics #1, a pairing of groove-based dance tunes put together to play out at his gigs, the initial tracks being first road tested in Chicago and New York before being pressed to vinyl.
 As curator of the vinyl-only A&R Edits, he’s helped draw attention to up and coming Re-Editors like Henry Greenwood, Sophie Lloyd, Fingerman, Peza and his long-time friend, and remix collaborator, Derek Kaye.

-Away from the dancefloor, Greg has given talks on music and DJ culture at numerous events including Afro Modern @ The Tate Gallery in Liverpool, Vintage @ London Southbank, Salon @ Standon Calling & Festival No. 6 and on a panel alongside legendary figures Nile Rodgers and Giorgio Moroder @ ADE in Amsterdam.
+Away from the dancefloor, Greg has given talks on music and DJ culture at numerous events including Afro Modern @ The Tate Gallery in Liverpool, Vintage @ London Southbank and Institute Of Contemporary Arts, Salon @ Standon Calling & various festivals including on a panel alongside legendary figures Nile Rodgers and Giorgio Moroder @ ADE in Amsterdam.
 Greg has also been interviewed for a number of books, TV and film projects focusing on the history of club culture.

 In 2014 he unveiled his new multi-media label Super Weird Substance releasing the uplifting, life-affirming mixtape, 'Blind Arcade Meets Super Weird Substance In The Morphogenetic Field' before following it up with a series of 5 Super Weird Happenings in different locations across the UK.